ann-amboka/RFM-Analysis-Using-SQL-and-PowerBI/README.md

 Dataset: 112,000 Transactions  |  5,000 Customers  |  500 Products  |  120 Campaigns

 1. Project Background
-This project is focused on Customer Segmentation Analysis to understand behaviour, value contribution, and engagement patterns, and how these factors affect overall business performance.
+This project focuses on Customer Segmentation Analysis to understand behaviour, value contribution, and engagement patterns, and to assess how these factors affect overall business performance.
 Using the RFM (Recency, Frequency, Monetary) framework, customers were scored and grouped into distinct segments, enabling data-driven identification of high-value customers, at-risk accounts, and re-engagement opportunities.
 The analysis spans three years of transactional data and integrates customer demographics, campaign performance, product performance, and payment behaviour to build a comprehensive view of the customer base.

 2. Data Structure

 The analysis is built on a star schema comprising one fact table and three dimension tables:

     • fact_transactions  fact_transactions